jundalisay/spblist/content/en/social/cycles/russia.md

 To explain why, we shall apply Socratic Dialectics by getting all the real data and then matching it with the abstract flow of ideas and feelings to form a pattern of cause and effect.
 The feelings of society* and of its leaders are the core of Social Superphysics which allows it to predict events in and between societies.

-> So far, the authors who were keen enough to perceive such feelings, as well as explain their metaphysical dynamics, were David Hume, Lao Tzu, and Ibn Khaldun (who explains it as 'group feelings')
+{{< f f="So far, the authors who were keen enough to perceive such feelings, as well as explain their metaphysical dynamics, were David Hume, Lao Tzu, and Ibn Khaldun (who explains it as 'group feelings')" >}}

 ### Balance of Power is Based on the Preservation Instinct